A Modular Framework to Generate Robust Biped Locomotion: From Planning to Control: Online Walking Controller Based on MPC

 \subsection{Time-Varying Constraints}

 To ensure the feasibility of the solution that is found by the MPC, a set of constraints should be considered to avoid generating infeasible solutions.
-For instance, the solution should be kinematically reachable by the robot and also the ZMP should be kept inside the support polygon.
+For instance, the solution should be kinematically reachable by the robot and the ZMP should be kept inside the support polygon.
 Generally, a set of mixed input/output constraints can be specified in the following form:

-where $j$ from 0 to $N_p$, $k$ is current control cycle, $E, F, G$ are time-variant matrices where each row represents a linear constraint. $\epsilon$ is used to specify a constraint to be soft or hard.
+where $j$ from 0 to $N_p$, $k$ is current control cycle, $E, F, G$ are time-variant matrices, where each row represents a linear constraint, $u(k + j|k)$ and $u(k + j|k)$ are vectors of manipulated variables and output variables (stance leg, swing leg and ZMP), respectively, $\epsilon$ is used to specify a constraint to be soft or hard.
 Additionally, using this equation, the inputs and outputs can be bounded to specified limitations.
 It should be noted that the constraints in the sagittal plane are similar to those in the frontal plane.
 In our target framework, the constraints are time-varying and they will be determined at the beginning of each walking phase.
 Graphical representations of the constraints are depicted in Fig.~\ref{fig:ConstraintsVisualization}.
-Fig.~\ref{fig:ConstraintsVisualization}.(a) shows that the landing position of the swing leg should be restricted in a kinematically reachable area.
+Fig.~\ref{fig:ConstraintsVisualization}(a) shows that the landing position of the swing leg should be restricted in a kinematically reachable area.
 This area can be approximated by a rectangle which is defined as follows:

 where $x_{min}, x_{max}$ are defined based on the current position of the support foot and the robot capability.
 In addition to these constraints, to keep the ZMP within the support polygon, the following constraints are considered: